| Gas and oil pipelines residual life assessment based on modern methods of

 the metal by the strength conditions, as well as the initial development of

+cracks.
 The existing experience in inspection using the metal magnetic memory method,

 the TSC-type instruments and the scanning devices, which do not require any pipe